RobRodden/codeclan_labs/week_02/day_01/joins_mini_lab/README.md

 <br>
 Question 4.<br>
 Do the last join, but with an inner join instead.<br>
-Is the data different?
+Is the data different?<br>
 Why is that?
 <br>
 <br>
 <br>